Getting Started

 Query by name, if not exist, create by name, avatar, if exists, update avatar based on name:

-// SELECT * FROM `users` WHERE `users`.`name` = 'name' AND `users`.`deleted_at` IS NULL ORDER BY `users`.`id` LIMIT 1
+// SELECT * FROM `users` WHERE `users`.`name` = 'name' AND `users`.`deleted_at` IS NULL ORDER BY `users`.`id` LIMIT 1;

-// INSERT INTO `users` (`created_at`,`updated_at`,`deleted_at`,`name`,`avatar`) VALUES ('2023-03-11 10:11:08.869','2023-03-11 10:11:08.869',NULL,'name','avatar')
+// INSERT INTO `users` (`created_at`,`updated_at`,`deleted_at`,`name`,`avatar`) VALUES ('2023-03-11 10:11:08.869','2023-03-11 10:11:08.869',NULL,'name','avatar');

-// UPDATE `users` SET `avatar`='avatar',`updated_at`='2023-03-11 10:11:08.881' WHERE `name` = 'name' AND `users`.`deleted_at` IS NULL AND `id` = 1
+// UPDATE `users` SET `name`='name',avatar`='avatar',`updated_at`='2023-03-11 10:11:08.881' WHERE users`.`deleted_at` IS NULL AND `id` = 1;

 Delete